swissi2000/Centroid-ProbeApp/docs/Cube.md

 If the WCS box is checked, at least one of the Axis needs to be checked too.
 By default, WCS 0 for the axis will be set at the center of the Rectangular Stock for the currently *Active* WCS.

-Both axis allow to set WCS 0 at an *Offset* from the center if needed.
+All 3 axis allow to set WCS 0 at an *Offset* if needed.
 For an offset in the negative axis direction, a negative value needs to be entered.

 Note that the available WCS numbers depend on the version of CNC12: